-I offer strategic consulting, creative direction and workshops for creative enterprises and independent professionals that help lay the “DNA” blueprint to create a clear, meaningful and powerful identity or brand.
+I offer strategic consulting, creative direction, brand storytelling and workshops for businesses and independent professionals that help lay the “DNA” blueprint to create a clear, meaningful and powerful identity.

 The results resonate well beyond the life of the project – informing the overall intention, tone and trajectory, while still remaining fluid, evolutionary, upgradable and adaptive.

 Identity architecture provides a conceptual blueprint of your enterprise’s identity, integrating:

 + Emotional drivers